 London is said to be the Manhattan of England.
 From the all-night clubbers to the regulars at the local pub, London is a city with an energy all its own.
 And who better to thrive on such a vibrant, exciting energy

 than students.
 But it’s imperative that you manage your money, familiarize yourself with the culture, and, most importantly, strive to experience more than the highlights of a tourist’s guidebook.

 MAUREEN O’HARA is a freelance writer from East Lansing, MI.
-She studied journalism in the U.K. for six weeks during the summer of 2003.
+She studied journalism in the U.K. for six weeks during the summer.